aolunuga/opproject/readme_open.txt

    http://localhost:8080/opproject/service

-If you did not upgrade from a previous installation you will now be presented with the configuration wizard where you have to choose your database type (e.g., MySQL InnoDB), provide a JDBC connect string for your database instance, a database user and a password.
+If you did not upgrade from a previous installation you will now be presented with the configuration wizard where you have to choose your database type (e.g., MySQL), provide a JDBC connect string for your database instance, a database user and a password.
 If you are not familiar with JDBC connect strings please take a look at Appendix C.